manoreken2/projects/README.md

 HDR10 PQ Video capture program using DirectX12 and DeckLink devices.
 Tested on DeckLink Mini recorder 4K.
-Captured video is saved as Uncompressed RGB10bit r210 AVI.
+Captured video is saved as Uncompressed RGB10bit r210 AVI or Uncompressed YUV422 10bit v210 AVI.

 Enable HDR on Windows Display Settings window to preview video in HDR10.

 ### About output AVI file of HDR10Capture

-Currently only RGB 10bit r210 or RGB 12bit R12B format can be recorded.
-Video data is saved as r210.
+Tested input video format is RGB 10bit r210, RGB 12bit R12B, and YUV422 10bit v210.
+It seems there is a color conversion bug on YUV422 8bit UYVY input.

 Output AVI file does not have index chunk and not completed.
 Mencoder can fix the index.
 Example:

-> mencoder -idx output.avi -ovc copy -oac copy -o fixed.avi
+> mencoder output.avi -ovc copy -oac copy -o fixed.avi

-Output AVI can be converted to OpenEXR image sequence using AviToExrSequence.
+Output RGB AVI can be converted to OpenEXR image sequence using AviToExrSequence.

 ### How to build